Holography and the KKLT Scenario: Holographic obstruction for the KKLT scenario

 Physically this means that we consider a flux that exactly cancels the tadpole induced by the curvature of the CY$_4$-fold without having to introduce additional M2-branes.
 For instance for the $K3\times K3$ example discussed in section \ref{sec:K3xK3} one could choose $L_4 = \Sigma^{g_1} \times \Sigma^{g_2} $ with $48 = (2g_1 -2) (2g_2-2)$, i.e.~$(g_1,g_2)\in \left\{(13,2),(7,3),(5,4),(4,5),(3,7),(2,13)\right\}$.
 Then from \eqref{eq:cuvK3xK3} we have

 Thus, we only expect supersymmetric AdS$_3$ vacua from flux compactifications on $K3\times K3$ with AdS radius

 If we consider more general elliptic CY four-folds with large Euler characteristic we might then hope to find vacua with even smaller cosmological constant.
-The CY four-fold with largest Euler characteristic known currently has been discussed in detail in \cite{Taylor:2015xtz}.
-For this partiuclar manifold we have
+The CY four-fold with largest Euler characteristic known currently has been constructed in \cite{Klemm:1996ts} and was further discussed in detail in \cite{Taylor:2015xtz}.
+For this particular manifold we have

-which, according to a statistical argument in \cite{Taylor:2015xtz}, has a vast landscape of flux vacua.
+which provides an upper bound for the Euler number of Fermat-type CY fourfolds \cite{Klemm:1996ts}.
+According to a statistical argument in \cite{Taylor:2015xtz} this CY allows for a vast landscape of flux vacua.
 Based on our discussion in section \ref{sec:SLag} the degrees of freedom of an M5-brane wrapped on a special Lagrangian submanifolds of $X_4^\text{max}$ can be as large as

 where $\beta\sim \mathcal{O}(1)$.
 For this example we thus expect supersymmetric AdS$_3$ vacua of the order

 We can repeat the above analysis for the four-dimensional AdS$_4$ vacua obtained from flux compactifications of type IIB string theory on Calabi--Yau orientifolds.
 In this case, the tadpole cancellation condition reads